-At Jennett's Park Primary it is expected that all children work towards being independent and self-evaluative learners and, as a result, pupils are regularly expected to evaluate their learning against targets.
-In addition to this, the SENDco will always seek the pupil's opinion at every stage of The Graduated Approach, about how they are feeling and what successes/ difficulties they are experiencing.
+At Jennett's Park Primary it is expected that all children work towards being independent and where they have the ability to, become self-evaluative learners and, as a result, pupils are encouraged to evaluate their learning against targets.
 Teachers and learning support assistants will share individual targets with pupils with SEND and they will be given the opportunity to reflect on whether or not they have met their targets.
-If your child has an EHCP, your child's views will be sought prior to their Annual Review.
-Pupil Governors meet monthly to identify and discuss pupil concerns regarding a range of whole school activities and experiences as pupil voice is very important to our school.
+If your child has an EHCP, your child's views will be sought prior to their Annual Review